michaelfortunato/dotfiles/README.md

 -- -- -- -- init.lua
 -- -- -- -- lua
 -- -- -- -- -- [other lua files]

 ```

+## My new keeb

+Yeah I built a new keyboard and am pretty excited about it.

+- KKT Kang White V3s - Lubed With 205g0.
+This took approximately 12 hours.
+- Cerakey whites - Ceramic Keys.
+I think this is the essential piece
+- Neo65
+- Durock Screw In stabs with 205g0 and dialectic grease.

 [1]: https://www.reddit.com/r/linuxquestions/comments/kflzb3/a_noobs_guide_to_linux_ricing/
 [2]: https://www.gnu.org/software/stow/manual/stow.html